 Conor’s legal situation is complicated because he is not a United States citizen, and criminal convictions, especially a felony conviction puts his ability to fight or work in the United States in grave danger.
 Additionally, due to his net worth of over $80,000,000, he is facing several civil lawsuits arising out of the incident.
 It is unclear what, if any, prior criminal convictions Conor has.
 For purposes of this hypothetical, I am assuming he has no prior criminal convictions.

 As I read the media reports, I laughed out loud when a sports reporter indicated that Conor hired an attorney who was an experienced “litigator.”
 Attorneys are not magicians.
 The whole incident was caught on video in front of dozens of witnesses.
 This case is not going to trial.
 However, there is still plenty of work to be done!

-This is what a good attorney would do for Conor in Cass County, North Dakota.
-The first thing to do iis have Conor complete an anger management evaluation, and follow through with classes or the recommendations.
-IIf Conor's behavior was caused by drug or alcohol consumption, then he would be advised to complete a chemical dependency evaluation, and follow through with the counselor's recommendations.
-In response to Dana White's theory, Conor denied he was under the influence of any drugs or alcohol.
+This is what a good criminal defense attorney would do for Conor in Cass County, North Dakota.
+The first thing to do is have Conor complete an anger management evaluation, and follow through with classes or the recommendations.
+If Conor’s behavior was caused by drug or alcohol consumption, then he would be advised to complete a chemical dependency evaluation, and follow through with the counselor’s recommendations.
+In response to Dana White’s theory, Conor denied he was under the influence of any drugs or alcohol.

 In theory, Conor would be eligible to get a deferred imposition of sentence IF he had no prior criminal convictions.
 However, due to the video and the favorable disposition, based on my experience, it is unlikely this would happen.

 As a celebrity, Conor would not be treated any differently than any other defendants who are in a similar situation.
-Defendants who have the financial resources, lack of criminal history, and quality legal representation would get a similar disposition, assuming they did all the proactive things Conor did.
+Defendants who have the financial resources but lack criminal history, and quality legal representation would get a similar disposition, assuming they did all the proactive things Conor did.